iamwinner422/bible-api/README.md

 |-----------|--------|----------|-------------|
 | language  | string | No       | Language code (any language supported by Youversion Bible). |

 - The API returns the verse selected for the current day by YouVersion for the given language.
+If any language is not provided the API will use English as default language.
 - Responses for the same language are cached in-memory and will expire automatically at local midnight.
 This means repeated calls on the same day will return the cached result; a fresh fetch is performed after midnight.

 ### Example Request